Ora: A New Take on Smart Contracts

 7.3 Verification flow

-Source → Typed AST → Ora MLIR (with verification metadata) → SMT encoding → Z3 → prove or counterexample → guard placement/refinement discharge.
+Source → typed AST → Ora MLIR with verification metadata → SMT encoding → Z3 → proof, counterexample, or degradation report → guard placement/refinement discharge.

 8. Control flow